 At Mercy, we know the best protection comes from a yearly flu vaccination.
 Flu season typically runs from October to May with new strains of the virus developing each year.
 Mercy makes it easy to prevent the spread of seasonal flu because the flu vaccine is available at most Mercy primary care clinics, pharmacies and urgent or convenient care centers.

 The Centers for Disease Control recommends annual flu immunization as the best way to reduce the risk of getting and spreading the flu virus which reduces hospitalizations and flu-related deaths.
 Your Mercy primary care provider can review your individual health situation and recommend the best course of treatment to help you stay healthy throughout flu season.
 The traditional flu vaccine injection is given to:

-Those with a history of severe allergy to chicken eggs, a severe reaction to a previous flu shot or a diagnosis of Guillain-Barre Syndrome within 6 weeks of receiving a flu vaccination should not take it.
+Those with a history of a severe allergy to chicken eggs, a severe reaction to a previous flu shot or a diagnosis of Guillain-Barre Syndrome within 6 weeks of receiving a flu vaccination should not take it.
 Talk to your Mercy primary care provider about other options available to you.

-It can take a week or two for the vaccine to become effective, so getting a flu shot early in fall offers maximum protection.
-The level of protection can vary from year to year based on how good a match the vaccine is to the current flu viruses going around.
-The CDC (Centers for Disease Control) recommends annual flu immunization as the best way to reduce the risk of getting and spreading the flu virus which reduces hospitalizations and flu related deaths.
+It can take up to two weeks for the flu vaccine to become effective, therefore be sure to get your flu shot early in the fall for maximum protection.
+The level of protection can vary from year to year based on the effectiveness of the vaccine match to the current flu viruses.